 - If the vehicle runs out of fuel, SERVICE SOON (MIL) may come on.
 Refuel as soon as possible.
-After a few driving trips, SERVICE the ENGINE Iight should turn off.
-If the SOON light remains on after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see "Malfunction indicator light (MIL)" later in this section.
+After a few driving trips, SERVICE the ENGINE SOON light should turn off.
+If the SOON trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see "Malfunction Indicator Light (MIL)" later in this section.

-ENGINE OIL PRESSURE GAUGE
+ENGINE OIL PRESSURE GAUGE (if so equipped)

 The gauge indicates the engine lubrication system oil pressure while the engine is running.
+The needle should be in the middle of the gauge when the engine is running.

-• This gauge is not designed to indicate low engine oil level.
+- This gauge is not designed to indicate low engine oil level.
 Use the dipstick to check the oil level.
-(See "Engine oil" in the "Maintenance and do-it-yourself" section.)
-If the gauge needle does not move with the proper amount of engine oil, have the vehicle checked by a NISSAN dealer.
+(See "Engine oil" in the "Maintenance and do-it-yourself" section.) - If the gauge needle does not move with the proper amount of engine oil, have the vehicle checked by a NISSAN dealer.
 Continued vehicle operation in such a condition could cause serious damage to the engine.